Animation First 2021

 Wes Anderson Selects

-For the first time, Animation First has invited an acclaimed American filmmaker to be a special guest of the Festival: Wes Anderson, director of Fantastic Mr. Fox, Isle of Dogs, and the forthcoming The French Dispatch.
+For the first time, Animation First has invited an acclaimed American filmmaker to be a special guest of the Festival: Wes Anderson, director of Fantastic Mr. Fox and the forthcoming The French Dispatch.
 An avowed fan of animation, Anderson has selected four films that have inspired him to be shown during the Festival.
 In addition, the Festival will screen Anderson’s Isle of Dogs during the closing weekend.

 Wes Anderson’s selection of the rarely screened Hindi- and French-dubbed versions of Bambi lends a quirky twist to this classic tale.
 Disney’s quintessential masterpiece remains as beautiful and timely as ever, one of the first environmental films and a poignant commentary against violence.